-Solar Electric Energy 3 Credits Solar Electric Energy presents the key components of photovoltaic (PV) conversion systems to produce electricity from sunlight.
+Solar Electric Energy presents the key photovoltaic components of conversion systems to produce electricity from sunlight.
 Solar module types and properties, balance of system components, stand-alone and utility interface, energy management, and economics for a variety of PV applications are studied.
 The course includes details of installation, operation, and evaluation of photovoltaic systems.
 Students will participate in a team-based design project.
-The course includes preparation for the NABCEP (North American Board of Certified Energy Practitioners) PV exam.
+The course includes the NABCEP (North preparation for American Board of Certified Energy Practitioners) PV exam.
 (Prerequisite: ENER 105)